algerina/hello-rails-react/README.md

 - GitHub: [@Algerina](https://github.com/Algerina)
 - LinkedIn: [Amel Khiri](https://linkedin.com/in/amel-khiri-qahwadji-37a550135)

-handshake Contributing
+## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

-Feel free to check the issues page.

-Show your support
+## Show your support

-Give a star if you like this project!
+Give a ⭐️ if you like this project!

+## Acknowledgments

+- Hat tip to anyone whose code was used
+- Inspiration
+- etc

-memo License
+## 📝 License

-This project is MIT licensed.
+This project is [MIT](./MIT.md) licensed.